The Bigger, Stronger Opponent in No Gi…

 - A super-cool trick to achieve rear mount, even if your opponent is 100% focused on blocking your hooks from getting in,

-- How applying certain chokes slowly and softly actually circumvents your opponent’s defenses much better than simply trying to slam the choke on quickly,
+- A secret for applying chokes that actually circumvents your opponent’s defenses much better than simply trying to slam the choke on quickly,

 - A step-by-step formula for shutting down your opponent’s deep half guard position, and then getting to a dominant position of your own,

-- Butterfly guard strategies for when your initial sweep doesn’t work,
+- A gameplan for guard sweeps, including sure-fire strategies and combinations for when your initial sweep doesn’t work,

 - Tired of forgetting techniques you’ve just learned?
 Here’s how to remember techniques and avoid being overwhelmed by the too-much-information syndrome,